 3. Develop and adopt national/state strategies aimed at promoting electronic tools to facilitate administrative processes and services relevant for assisting the public, especially those in vulnerable situations, to exercise their rights under the Convention, such as “e-government”, “open government”, “open data”, “open science” and the “digital transformation”;

 4. Take the necessary legislative, regulatory, institutional, practical and other measures to implement the above-mentioned strategies so as to make public administration more transparent, accountable and efficient in: providing environmental information of appropriate quality and dealing with requests for such information from the public; facilitating public participation in decision-making; and assisting the public in obtaining access to justice;

+4.bis In developing and implementing strategies and measures, ensure participation by the public as provided for in the Convention and take account of barriers that may restrict public access to information and participation through electronic means, in order to ensure that such access and participation is maintained or enhanced, and not diminished;

 5. While applying the above-mentioned measures, take into account the cross-cutting nature and comprehensive scope of environmental information under the Convention, and promote interoperability and data exchange between different information systems – such as environmental, geospatial, statistical, meteorological, health, Earth observation and other relevant systems – guided by the best available international standards (see also sections III and IV below and the addendum to the present document);